NSXBet/blazesub/USER_GUIDE.md

 5. **Use wildcard subscriptions judiciously** - too many can impact performance

 6. **Use topic hierarchies effectively** to organize your message space (e.g., `app/service/entity/action`)

+7. **For complex data structures, use custom types** rather than serializing/deserializing []byte messages

+8. **Consider type safety when designing your system** - using generic types can catch errors at compile time